An example of reviewing your marketing capabilities using the McKinsey 7S framework

 What is the 7Ps Marketing Mix and how should it be used?

 The marketing mix is a familiar marketing strategy tool, which as you will probably know, was traditionally limited to the core 4Ps of Product, Price, Place and Promotion.
 It is one of the top 3 classic marketing models according to a poll on Smart Insights.
 It's an essential part of a marketing plan structure that defines the tactics to be used to implement the marketing strategy.
-The traditional 7Ps of marketing consist of: Product Promotion Price Place People Process Physical evidence [si_guide_block id="95323" title="Free marketing plan template" description="Download for recommendations on how to structure different types of marketing plans including marketing plans, campaign plans and digital plans.
-Join Smart Insights as a Free Member to download our marketing plan template today"/]
+The traditional 7Ps of marketing consist of: Product Promotion Price Place People Process Physical evidence [si_guide_block id="5676" title="Free digital marketing plan template" description="Our popular marketing planning template is structured across the Smart Insights RACE Framework.
+Join Smart Insights as a Free Member to download our digital marketing plan template and companion marketing plan template today"/]

 Who created the 7Ps marketing mix model?